-1.1 This supervisory statement is aimed at firms to which CRD IV applies.

-1.2 This statement outlines the Prudential Regulation Authority's (PRA's) expectations in relation to large exposures requirements within the CRR.
-It covers:

-- Applications to include undertakings within a core UK group (CRR Article 113(6)) and non-core large exposure group (CRR 400(2)(c)). - Sovereign large exposures exemptions (CRR Article 400(2)(g or h)) and exposures to trustees.

-1.3 This statement should be read in conjunction with the specified CRR articles, the requirements in the Large Exposures Part of the PRA Rulebook and the high-level expectations outlined in The PRA's approach to banking supervision.(1)
+- 1.1 This supervisory statement is aimed at firms to which CRD IV applies. - 1.2 This statement outlines the Prudential Regulation Authority's (PRA's) expectations in relation to large exposures requirements within the CRR.
+It covers: - Applications to include undertakings within a core UK group (CRR Article 113(6)) and noncore large exposure group (CRR 400(2)(c)). - Exemption of exposures that support resolution (CRR Article 400(2)(c)). - Sovereign large exposures exemptions (CRR Article 400(2)(g or h)) and exposures to trustees. - 1.3 This statement should be read in conjunction with the specified CRR articles, the requirements in the Large Exposures Part of the PRA Rulebook and the high-level expectations outlined in The PRA's approach to banking supervision.
+For RFBs, as defined in the Financial Services and Markets Act (FSMA), section 142A, or any other PRA-authorised person that is a member of a group containing an RFB, this statement should be read alongside the PRA's Supervisory Statement 8/16 Ring-fenced bodies (RFBs) 2